dezoito/ollama-grid-search/README.md

 A Rust based tool to evaluate LLM models and model params, when using Ollama for inference.

 > **Desktop App version**<br>
 > We are currently building a desktop app!
-Check out the [tauri](https://github.com/dezoito/ollama-grid-search.git) branch!
+Check out the `tauri/` folder at the [tauri](https://github.com/dezoito/ollama-grid-search/tree/main/desktop) branch!

 ## Purpose